Academic Calendars are posted under “Admissions” at the bottom of our homepage.

 If you select the deposit option, expect an email from FACTS about how to set up your payment plan.

 This is harder than it should be.
-There is a “Supervisor Report” option that generates a list of all enrollments.
+After you log into the registration system (GSMU), there is a “Supervisor Report” option that generates a list of all enrollments.
 This can be customized by selecting the “Export to PDF” option and selecting key fields (like course name, start date, start time, etc.) from the menu.
 You will have to infer “M/W” or “T/T” from the start date itself.
 There is also an “Enrollment Report” that requires you to specify date parameters and then wait while the report is generated off line.
-They keep working on this report, but as of now, it does not include key information such as start time.
+The vendor keeps working on this report, but as of now, it does not include key information such as start time.

 The student may use another email that the parent checks – dad’s email, or a new Gmail account, etc. – set up for this purpose.
-However, the account must be viable.
+However, the email account must be both unique and valid.
+Many of our systems rely on unique email addresses to distinguish between individuals (both students and parents), so this is not optional.

 We offer summer courses at Wilson Hill Academy, but it is not our intention that everyone should take one.
 Each one is designed with a purpose: to provide a little more practice in a subject, to focus on only one subject, to give an opportunity to learn about something new, to spend time with a particular teacher to learn about something they especially love, or to learn something just for fun.